Home Energy Assessment MA

 Massachusetts utility companies are offering a no-cost assessment for homes in MA under the Mass Save Program.
-Revise Energy is one of the leading companies offering Mass Save Program for homes in Massachusetts helping residents find home energy solutions.
-If you wish to receive no-cost MA energy assessments, turn to Revise.
+Revise is one of the leading companies offering Mass Save Program for homes in Massachusetts helping residents find home energy solutions.
+If you wish to receive a no-cost Massachusetts home energy assessment, turn to Revise.

 No-cost LED Light Bulbs

 Incandescent light bulbs are the ones most commonly used in Massachusetts’ homes.
 This type of bulb consumes a greater amount of your home’s energy while an LED light bulb that uses only as low as 10 watts of your home’s energy.

 In addition to this, LED light bulbs also last longer and shine brighter than incandescent bulbs.
 This allows you to conserve a large sum of money in the long run.

 No-cost Programmable Thermostats

 The purpose of using a programmable thermostat is to lower down your home’s energy use by using less electricity while you are away or sleeping.
 Programmable thermostats can be connected to Wi-Fi, phones, for better access.
 They can be pre-programmed as well for more convenient use.